-Note The default implementations of malloc(), reallowap. c(), and calloc() maintain an eight-byte aligned
+Note The default implementations of malloc(), real heap. loc(), and calloc() maintain an eight-byte aligned

 Heap1

 Heap1, the default implementation, implements the smallest and simplest heap manager.

 The heap is managed as a single-linked list of free blocks held in increasing address order.
 The allocation policy is first-fit by address.